AnyonicFugue/logseq_public_notes/pages/hls__2022_Kong_Zhang_An invitation to topological orders and category.md

-file:: [2022_Kong_Zhang_An invitation to topological orders and category.pdf](zotero_link/Physics/Topological order/Reviews/2022_Kong_Zhang_An invitation to topological orders and category.pdf) file-path:: zotero_link/Physics/Topological order/Reviews/2022_Kong_Zhang_An invitation to topological orders and category.pdf
+file:: [2022_Kong_Zhang_An invitation to topological orders and category.pdf](zotero_link/Physics/Topological order/Reviews/2022_Kong_Zhang_An invitation to topological orders and category.pdf) file-path:: zotero_link/Physics/Topological order/Intros and Reviews/2022_Kong_Zhang_An invitation to topological orders and category.pdf

 - Note that a macroscopic description of a topological order is possible simply because the notion of a quantum phase is itself a macroscopic notion.
 Therefore, it is reasonable that the precise characterization of a quantum phase can be obtained by summarizing the complete1 set of ‘observables’ in the thermodynamic limit and in the long wave length limit ls-type:: annotation